|

 was giving the

-defendant additional time to read the lengthy notes
+additional time to read the lengthy

 of Nathan Birchall being